tscode/MuSink.jl/docs/src/python.md

 ms.transport(workspace, 1, 3, (1, 1))
 ```

-A more in-depth usage tutorial that guides you through the main functionality of MuSink is provided [here](Usage).
+A more in-depth usage tutorial that guides you through the main functionality of MuSink is provided under [Usage](@ref).

 ## GPU support
 If you want to enable GPU support, you have to install and import the suitable package.